SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Doing research in the SSH OS landscape/Defining Open Science_concepts and pillars:dimensions.md

 In the first section, we've outlined a working definition of Open Science to provide a common basis for understanding this crucial concept.
 As future trainers, you'll have the flexibility to adapt this definition to better suit the specific needs and backgrounds of your future audiences.

-### Related Material (TOT)

-Connect the material with related pedagogical support and exercises if it is the case.

-### Related Skills4EOSC Training Materials

-Connect the training with other material produced by the project if relevant.

 ### References